ConduitNetwork/docs/infrastructure/networks/domains.rst

 Overview
 ^^^^^^^^

-The Domains section is for creating and managing domains for use in |morpheus| .
+The Domains section is for creating and managing domains for use in |conduit| .
 Domains are used for setting FQDNs, joining Windows Instances to Domains, and creating A Records with DNS Integrations.
 The Domains section is also a multi-tenant endpoint for managing domain settings across multiple accounts

 * Added and synced Domains are available for selection in the Domain dropdown when provisioning an Instance.
 * Default domains can be set for Clouds and Networks in their Advanced Options sections.